Luxury Kitchen Design San Francisco Bay.

 Very small.
 Very simple.
 “L” counter, Peninsula and Built in wall.
 The Cabinetry is beige laminate, the tops Ming green marble.
 Backsplash is mirrored to reflect the water view and make room look bigger.

 See.
-Wet Bar for this kitchen below.
+Wet Bar for this kitchen bottom section.

 Because of certain other materials such as volcanic stone in the plazas and local limestone elsewhere, we selected “Rojo Alicante” or “Rojo Navona” marble for countertops and full backsplash, as a contrasting color the client liked.